mesh node

 Every mesh node has these components:

-- metadata flow (_node-metadata-flow folder): Centralized metadata for the node
+- metadata flow (_meta flow folder): Centralized metadata for the node

 - node handle (